Monday, January 20, 2014

-Story is trivial but still full of holes and nonsenses.
-Our hero, jetset kind of lawyer, gets mistakenly sucked into a sinister plot involving 30 million dollars worth arms shipment and killing of bunch of secret agents and arms dealers.
-One of them is Formula 1 driver and his demise is planned to take place during Monaco race by sniper blasting one of his tyres (!?!?).
-This ingenious plan is masterminded by the secret group of various dubious intellectuals who called themselves Associates.
+The story is trivial but still full of holes and nonsense.
+Our hero, jetset kind of lawyer, gets mistakenly sucked into a sinister plot involving a 30 million dollar arms shipment and the killing of a bunch of secret agents and arms dealers.
+One of them is a Formula 1 driver, and his demise is planned to take place during the Monaco race by sniper blasting one of his tyres (!?!?).
+This ingenious plan is masterminded by a secret group of various dubious intellectuals who call themselves Associates.

-Obviously they fall in love and spend 20 pages on their lunch and museum visit.
-At this point the whole thing really starts to fall apart and I realized that it's gonna be pretty shitty reading from that point on.
-It simply seems that author gave up on the plot altogether.
+Obviously, they fall in love, and the story spends 20 pages detailing their lunch and museum visit.
+At this point, the whole thing really starts to fall apart, and I realised that it's gonna be pretty shitty reading from that point on.
+It simply seems that the author gave up on the plot altogether.
 Later on there's another painful section of them having a picnic and buying some villa (once again 20 pages) followed by brief description of Brauer killing the real hit man.
-There is a short glimpse of hope when two stories meet but it soon turns out that this big twist is just (another) far fetched coincidence.
+There is a short glimpse of hope when two stories meet, but it soon turns out that this big twist is just (another) far-fetched coincidence.

 Pretty silly indeed, but I did enjoy a couple of things.
-First one is the gang leader's character Dr Liseau.
-He's a delightful gentlemen/sadist kind of an asshole (Ether, my friend.
+The first one is the gang leader's character, Dr Liseau.
+He's a delightful gentleman/sadist kind of an asshole (Ether, my friend.
 Injected intravenously, it is quite amusing).
-Just loved that scene where he gives some poor schmuck thorough physical examination before he starts torturing him to make sure his heart is strong enough to endure the pain!
+Just loved that scene where he gives some poor schmuck a thorough physical examination before he starts torturing him to make sure his heart is strong enough to endure the pain!
 What a sick fuck, right?!
-I wonder whether he had ever heard of Hippocratic Oath.
-Btw, his number one henchman Brauer is also pretty cool and a bit insane but he's criminally underused.
+I wonder whether he had ever heard of the Hippocratic Oath.
+Btw, his number one henchman, Brauer, is also pretty cool and a bit insane, but he's criminally underused.

-Grand finale with aforementioned assassination plot is simply hilarious.
-Our hero becomes a decoy for police because you see, after spending three (3!) days in Dr Liseau's villa, he knows him better than anyone.
-Even though cops have been after him for years, have all kind of surveillance photos and shit like that.
+The grand finale, featuring the aforementioned assassination plot, is simply hilarious.
+Our hero becomes a decoy for police because, you see, after spending three (3!) days in Dr Liseau's villa, he knows him better than anyone.
+Even though cops have been after him for years, have all kinds of surveillance photos and shit like that.
 So here comes the hilarious part: cops give our hero a whistle to blow in case he spots him!
 No guns, no wire, a fucking whistle to blow in the middle of the crowd attending the Formula 1 race.
 Almost pissed myself laughing.

 Silly stuff, and not even silly in a funny way.